 This habitat presents high biodiversity and associated vegetation (avocados, pine, oaks, and tree ferns).
-The understory is composed of a wide variety of plants and mosses located in different strata, conferring a high complexity.
+The understory comprises various plants and mosses in different strata, conferring a high complexity.

 The climate is temperate and humid during the day, while nights can be cold.
 The high level of rain is characteristic of this biome, generally occurring between April and September.

 The avifauna includes Horned Guan, Highland Guan, Resplendent Quetzal, Belted Flycatcher, and Pink Headed Warbler.

 Chaparral or Thorn Dry Scrub

 The Chaparral is one of the most fragile biomes, with less representation in the protected areas system.
 It has a discontinuous distribution through the central-eastern region of the country.

 It occurs in valleys surrounded by mountains that generate the phenomenon known as a rain shadow, creating dry zones.
 As a result, vegetation includes abundant cactus and thorn plants.

 This biome experiences a short but well-marked rainy season between June to October.

 The avifauna includes Lesser Ground-cuckoo, Orange-fronted Parakeet, Russet-crowned Motmot, Turquoise-browed Motmot, Cinnamon Hummingbird, White-lored Gnatcatcher and Altamira Oriole.